domochangit/tokenart/README.md

-# tokenart
+# tokenHive
-A platform for artists to get financing by tokenizing their project and investors to earn by supporting artists.
+Links artists looking for backing by tokenizing their project.